-Facebook Inc. he said that he wrote off 2,2 billion accounts in the first quarter of 2019, a record that shows what the company faces from people trying to undermine the authenticity of the world's largest social network.
+Facebook Inc. he said that 2,2 deleted billions of bogus accounts in the first quarter of 2019, a record that shows what the company is facing by people trying to undermine the authenticity of the largest social network in the world.

-In the last quarter of 2018, Facebook disabled over 1 fake accounts, while 583 million accounts were deleted in the first quarter of last year alone.
-The vast majority of these accounts are deleted immediately, minutes after they are created, the company said, so they are not counted in Facebook's monthly active user counts.
+In the last quarter of 2018, Facebook deactivated more than 1 billion fake accounts, while 583 million accounts were deleted in the first quarter of last year alone.
+The vast majority of these accounts are deleted immediately, a few minutes after they are created, the company said, so they are not counted in the monthly counts of active Facebook users.

 "Most fake accounts are created by spammers who are constantly trying to avoid our systems," Guy Rosen, vice president of Facebook's integrity department, told reporters.

-The number of posts that were deleted promoted drugs and firearms.
-Facebook deleted over 1,5 million of these categories in the first three months of 2019 and indicated that it will soon include other types of illegal activities.
+The number of posts that were erased, promoted drugs and firearms.
+Facebook has written off over 1,5 millions of posts from these categories in the first three months of 2019 and said it would soon include other types of illegal activities.

 Facebook CEO Mark Zuckerberg said the company has significantly increased its spending on "policing" its products.